/dev/posts/

 WPA3-SAE and WPA-EAP with EAP-PWD are quite similar:

-WPA3-SAE-PK prevents AP impersonation in case the same passphrase is shared or compromised and can be provisionned through Wifi URIs (QR-code).
+WPA3-SAE-PK prevents AP impersonation in case the same passphrase is shared or compromised and can be provisioned through Wifi URIs (QR-code).
 Such a feature is not available in EAP-PWD.
 WPA3-SAE-PK can be used with password identifiers as well.
 Support for WPA3-SAE-PK seems to be lacking for now however.

 WPA-EAP with a TLS-based method is an interesting alternative for WPA3-SAE-PK with password identifiers: